Atvaark/FtexTool/README.md

 Important
 --------
-When repacking custom textures remember to also repack all .pftxs files that contain the changed files.
+When repacking custom textures remember to also repack all .pftxs files that contain the changed files with the [PftxsTool](https://github.com/Atvaark/PftxsTool)